Fill 1 Created with Sketch. Event National Indigenous Peoples Day

 Included with Science Centre General Admission, limited seating

-Cikwes and Cheyenne Rain LeGrande ᑭᒥᐊᐧᐣ
+Cheyenne Rain LeGrande ᑭᒥᐊᐧᐣ and Cikwes

 Cikwes is a nehiyaw ᓀᐦᐃᔭᐤ soul singer-songwriter and Juno nominee from Bigstone Cree Nation.
 Her music explores nêhiyawêwin ᓀᐦᐃᔭᐁᐧᐃᐧᐣ and nehiyaw ᓀᐦᐃᔭᐤ musical methods, including hand drum, chanting, and cahkasinahikanak ᒐᐦᑲᓯᓇᐦᐃᑲᐣ (spirit markers or syllabics).
 Cheyenne is a Nehiyaw artist, from Bigstone Cree Nation.
 Their work explores the hybrid space between tradition and Nehiyaw pop culture.